 Opt for paperless billing

 Signing up to pay your bills and keep track of your finances online is a great way to reduce paper waste.
 Most companies already offer this feature, and you can save on stamps!

 *Depending on the company, which may charge an online processing fee.

 Store-bought cleaning products can be expensive, not to mention full of chemicals that are harmful to the environment.
 Making your own supplies is relatively simple and can be done naturally with just a few ingredients.
 You can even personalize the scent to make sure your home smells light and fresh!

 Estimated cost: $15

-Filling your home with flowers and houseplants is not only a great way to add beauty to your space, but also helps purify the air and is as inexpensive a fix as you can get.
-Just be sure to follow sunlight and watering instructions, and avoid plants harmful to pets, if you have any.
+Filling your home with flowers and houseplants is not only a great way to add beauty to your space, but also to help purify the air.
+Just be sure to follow sunlight and watering instructions, and avoid plants that are harmful to pets, if you have any.

 Estimated cost: $5-$15